mc-imperial/gpuverify/Documentation/developer_guide.rst

       #The path to the directory containing GPUVerifyBoogieDriver.exe
       gpuVerifyBoogieDriverBinDir = rootDir + "/gpuverify/GPUVerifyBoogieDriver/bin/Release"

+      #The path to the z3 Source directory.
+      z3SrcDir = "rootDir + /z3"

       #The path to the directory containing z3.exe
       z3BinDir = rootDir + "/z3/build"